-You just bought your second computer.
-Perhaps you purchased a new laptop, a tablet, a new machine for your spouse, or maybe just another machine for yourself.
-Perhaps you just want to connect your smartphone via Wi-Fi when you’re at home to reduce the usage of your mobile data plan.
+Let’s say you just bought your second computer.
+Perhaps you purchased a new laptop, tablet, new machine for your spouse, or another machine for yourself.
+Maybe you want to connect your smartphone via Wi-Fi when you’re at home, to reduce the usage of your mobile data plan.
 Perhaps you got a smart TV, light switch, video-streaming box, or Echo or Echo-like device.

-You’d like to be able to connect them all to the internet, and it’d also be nice to be able to share things, like printers or extra disk space, among your machines.
+Whatever the device, you want to connect it to the internet.
+It would also be nice to share things, like printers or extra disk space, among compatible devices.

 Already have a network, but not sure how to grow it?
 I’ll look at that, too.

-Your broadband connection being cable, DSL, or something else — will come into your home or business as a wire that connects to a device typically called a modem (again, somewhat technically inaccurate, but it’s the common term).
+Your broadband internet connection — cable, DSL, or something else — will come into your home or business as a wire that connects to a device typically called a modem (again, technically inaccurate, but it’s the common term).
 The modem’s job is to convert the broadband signal to ethernet.

-Each of your computers will need an ethernet adapter and most will already have them.
-An ethernet cable will run from each computer to the router and another cable will connect the router to the modem.
+Each of your devices need an ethernet adapter.
+Most already have them.
+In a traditional wired LAN, an ethernet cable connects each device to the router, and another connects the router to the modem.

-Important: Some ISPs provide a combined modem/router.
-That means that the two separate devices – the modem and the router – are simply placed into a single box.
-Your external connection goes in one connection, and one or more ethernet ports are provided to which you connect your devices.
+Important: Many ISPs provide a combined modem/router.
+That means the two separate devices — modem and router — are placed into a single box.
+Your internet goes in one connection, and you connect your devices to ethernet ports.

 Wireless from the start

-The most common approach lately is to simply include wireless capabilities in your network from the start.
+The most common approach is to use a wireless router to include wireless capabilities in your network from the start.

-The wireless router combines the functions of two devices: the router, just as we saw before, and a wireless access point, or WAP.
+The wireless router combines the functions of two devices: the router, just as we saw above, and a wireless access point, or WAP.
 (And yes, ISPs often provide a single box that combines all three devices: modem, router, and wireless access point.)

-A wireless access point, occasionally abbreviated WAP, is simply a network device that converts the wired ethernet signals into wireless WiFi signals and vice-versa.
+A wireless access point is a device that acts as a translator between wired ethernet signals and wireless Wi-Fi signals.

 Adding wireless to an existing network

-If you have an existing wired network using a wired-only router and you want to expand that network to include wireless, you have two options:
+If you have an existing network using a wired-only router, and you want to expand that network to include wireless connections, you have two options:

-- Replace the wired-only router with a wireless router.
+- Replace the wired-only router with a router that includes Wi-Fi.

 - Add a wireless access point to your network.

-A wireless access point is simply a device that you plug into your existing router as if it were another computer.
-In a sense, it “represents” your wireless computers to the router.
+A wireless access point is simply a device you plug into your existing router as if it were another computer.
+It connects all your wireless devices to the router.

 Dealing with network growth

-The number of internet-connected devices that we now deal with is pretty amazing.
+The number of internet-connected devices we deal with now is pretty amazing.
 Unfortunately, it’s pushing the limits of some of our network connectivity.

 Wireless is easy.
-A typical wireless router or router with a wireless access point can easily handle dozens of devices connected wirelessly.
+A typical wireless router (or router with a wireless access point) can easily handle dozens of devices connected via Wi-Fi.

 Wired devices, however, present a different problem.

-Many home routers – wired or wireless – come with only a limited number of connections.
-It’s not uncommon for there to be exactly five connections: one for the internet (often labelled “WAN”, for Wide Area Network, or modem) and then four for networked devices.
+Most home and small business routers — wired or wireless — come with a limited number of connections.
+Often there are exactly five connections: one for the internet (often labelled “WAN”, for Wide Area Network, or modem) and four for networked devices.
 Of course, today it’s not uncommon to have more than four wired devices in your home office.
 If all you have is a four-port router, adding that fifth device can be a problem.

 The simple solution is a switch.

 The best way to think of a switch2 is as wired network extender.
-All a switch does is make sure that data coming in on any port is sent to the correct other port to reach its intended destination.
-That’s really all it is.
-All ports on a switch are equal.
-In the example above, one port of the switch is connected to one of the ports on the router to which a computer might have been connected.
-Other computers are then connected to the switch.
+All a switch does is make sure that data coming in on one port is sent to the correct other port to reach its intended destination.
+In the diagram above, one port of the switch is connected to one of the ports on the router.
+Additional computers are then connected to the switch.

-Switches come in many sizes and often add much more than just a few ports.
-Common configurations for the home include eight or 16-port switches.
+Switches come in many sizes and often add more than a few ports.
+Common configurations for home or small business switches include eight- or 16-port switches.

 Networking can get crazy

-What I’ve described above are the common scenarios that apply to the home and small businesses.
+What I’ve described above are the common scenarios that apply to home and small business networks.

 Those are the simple cases.

-Adding multiple wireless access points, extending networks over larger distances, adding additional layers of perhaps security or functionality can all add complexity.
+Adding multiple wireless access points, extending networks over larger distances, or adding additional layers of security or functionality all add complexity…

-Complexity right up to the internet itself, which (when you get right down to it) is built of not much more than the very same building blocks we’ve talked about here.
-Oh, they might be bigger, faster, and incredibly more expensive, but the concepts are basically the same.
+… right up to the internet itself, which, when you get right down to it, is built of not much more than the building blocks we’ve talked about here.
+Oh, they might be bigger, faster, and significantly more expensive, but the concepts are essentially the same.

-But if all you want to to is share an internet connection with a few devices at home, in most cases, your setup can remain pretty simple.
+But if all you want to do is share an internet connection with a few devices at home, your setup can remain pretty simple.